 Directions for Making a Heart Bookmark

 1. Print out the heart template above in the size of your choice.
 I made each of my hearts about 2 3/4 inches across at the widest point.
-When choosing the size to make your hearts, remember that you want them small enough to use as a bookmark, but big enough you give you some space to decorate.
+When choosing the size to make your hearts, remember that you want them small enough to use as a bookmark, but big enough to give you some space to decorate.
 Then cut out your heart template.

-2. Trace your heart template on to your felt fabric.
+2. Trace your heart template onto your felt fabric.
 You will need two pieces of felt for each heart (one for the front and one for the back).
 You can use the same color for all your hearts, or make each one out of a different color.
 I made my bookmark using three hearts in a row, but you can build your bookmark with two to five hearts.